 Q. Do I get anything for being a Photo Walk LEADER?

 A. Love.
-You gets lots of love.
+You get lots of love.
 And admiration from your walkers (and me).
-You also get a full year membership to KelbyOne Online Training (normally $199), as our way of saying “thank you.”
-You also get to pick the best shot from your local Photo Walk group and award them with a full KelbyOne membership as well (and judging a photo competition is a lot of fun.
+You also get the eBook edition of my bestselling “Photoshophsop CC book for Digital Photographers,” as our way of saying “thank you.”
+You also get to pick the best shot from your local Photo Walk group and award them with a copy of the same ebook as well (and judging a photo competition is a lot of fun.
 While it’s tough to narrow things down to just one winner, it’s also fun because you get to see lots of beautiful images in the process).

 Above: That’s my group shot from my Paris, France photo walk.
 Yes, that’s is our friend (and Photoshop World instructor) Serge Ramelli standing next to my wife Kalebra.
 You get extra points if you recognized Serge from my Rome walk group shot as well.

 Q. Is there a separate Contest For Photo Walk LEADERS?